 Managing Equine Metabolic Syndrome Naturally

-What Is Equine Metabolic Syndrome?
+What Is Equine Metabolic Syndrome or what is EMS in horses?

 Through our years working with horse owners, vets and equine nutritionists, we've learned that EMS symptoms can be subtle initially.
 The most obvious sign is regional adiposity, where fat accumulates in specific areas regardless of the horse's overall body condition.
-The cresty neck is often the first area owners notice, but fat deposits can also appear behind the shoulders, around the tailhead, and above the eyes.
+The cresty neck is often the first area owners notice, but fat deposits can also appear behind the shoulders, around the tailhead and above the eyes.

 Insulin resistance, whilst invisible, creates significant internal challenges.
 Horses may seem lethargic or lack their usual enthusiasm for work.
 Some develop a dull coat or show delayed shedding patterns.
 These seemingly minor changes often indicate the metabolic struggles occurring beneath the surface; struggles which occur long before any signs are shown.